 Stop using magic functions and force modules to declare the hooks they want to implement

-Created on 28 March 2011, about 13 years ago
+Created on 28 March 2011, over 13 years ago

-Updated 8 March 2023, over 1 year ago
+Updated 8 March 2023, almost 2 years ago

 What are the magic functions buying us?
 In my experience, developers are confused when they start trying to figure out where what is getting called by whom.
 Plus, we have lots of expensive aparatus for discovering these functions and maintaining reliable lists of them.
 We don't respond well to state changes (like modules moving to a new directory, or two versions of the same module in the code base.
 And it's also a relatively inflexible structure.
 We can't, for instance, declare that I want hook_x to run, but I want it to ran after some other module runs its hook_x (okay we can with crazy alter functions, but it is pretty intense.